Tips for buying a home as a solo buyer

 2. Navigating solo buyer challenges

-Buying on one income comes with its own set of hurdles, but a broker knows how to clear them.
+Buying a house on your own, and therefore on one income, comes with its own set of hurdles, but a broker knows how to clear them.
 Maybe your credit history isn’t spotless, or your income is a little unconventional.
-Brokers have the know-how to find solutions that keep you in the running - saving you time, stress, and the risk of rejection.
+Brokers have the know-how to find solutions that keep you in the running - saving you time, stress, as well as the risk of rejection.

 3. Opening up the market

-While it’s tempting to stick with well-known high-street lenders, you could be missing out.
+While it’s tempting to stick with well-known high-street lenders, you could be missing out on great offers.
 Brokers can access deals that aren’t available directly to buyers, and they also work with specialist lenders who cater to unique circumstances, like solo applicants with smaller deposits or flexible income.

 Happy young Afro American entrepreneur woman in glasses counting profit, on calculator at laptop computer, analyzing benef...